 On the other hand, sativa plants are known to grow much taller than indica strains.
 They are known to continue shooting upwards even throughout the flowering stage, meaning that a plant that is 60 cm tall at vegetation could grow to be as tall as 180 cm.

-Keep in mind that this general rule applies to pure sativa strains, which are rarer strains of marijuana.
+Keep in mind that this general rule applies to pure sativa strains, which are rarer strains of cannabis.
 Most indoor growers will be growing indica or hybrid strains, unless you are operating in a commercial setup which allows for the size of tall sativa plants.

 Many cannabis growers opt for hybrid strains because they have the kick of a sativa without taking up all the room.
 The basic rule for a hybrid strain is that it will double in size between flipping and harvest.
 If your plant is 60 cm when you flip from veg to flower, you can expect it to grow a total of about 120 cm.